IBM/aspera-cli/docs/README.erb.md

 #### Optional gems

-Some additional gems can be installed to provide additional features:
+Some additional gems are required for some specific features, see [Gemfile.optional](Gemfile.optional):

 - `rmagick` : to generate thumbnails of images
 - `grpc` : to use the transfer SDK (gRPC)
 - `mimemagic` : to detect MIME type of files for `preview` command
+- `symmetric-encryption` for file-based vault
+- `bigdecimal` if RUBY_VERSION >= 3.4, for symmetric-encryption

 Install like this: